puppeteer/juggler/README.md

-# Juggler
+# Juggler (Deprecated)

-> Juggler - Firefox Automation Protocol for implementing the Puppeteer API.
+> Juggler - Experimental Firefox Automation Protocol for implementing the Puppeteer API.

 This repository is a fork of the Firefox browser with additional support for the "Juggler" remote debugging protocol.
 Juggler can be found in [`//testing/juggler/`](https://github.com/Puppeteer/juggler/blob/master/testing/juggler).

+**⚠️ The puppeteer-firefox package has been deprecated**: As of puppeteer v2.1.0 you can interact with official Firefox Nightly binaries, which do not use Juggler.
+The puppeteer-firefox npm package, which depends on Juggler, will remain available until the transition is complete, but it is no longer actively maintained and neither is Juggler.
+For more information visit https://wiki.mozilla.org/Remote and see also https://github.com/puppeteer/puppeteer/issues/5397

 ## Protocol